| Knowing What to Do Immediately Following A

 enough to attend our free workshop or purchase our training system,

+we've provided you with some excellent examples of thank you notes.
 Remember this, while the thank-you note can be used to expand upon

 information, it is a poor place to add more information about your